ORDER FORM TERMS AND CONDITIONS

 14.6 Governing Law and Jurisdiction.
 These Terms and Conditions and all disputes arising out of or related to these Terms and Conditions (whether in contract, tort or otherwise), without reference to any conflicts of law principle that would apply the substantive laws of another jurisdiction to the Parties’ rights or duties, the 1980 United Nations Convention on Contracts for International Sales of Goods, or other international laws, will for Customers in the Americas be governed solely by and construed in accordance with the laws of the State of New York and for customers outside the Americas be governed solely by and construed in accordance with the laws of England and Wales.
+Customers in the Americas consent to the exclusive jurisdiction of the state and/or federal courts in the State of New York in the USA and for Customers outside the America, the exclusive jurisdiction of the courts of England and Wales.
 The Parties irrevocably waive any and all rights to trial by jury in any legal proceeding arising out of or related to these Terms and Conditions.

 Third Party Data Terms and Conditions applicable for Database Solutions, Sorting Codes Electronic, Sorting Codes Electronic EISCD, Global Payment File

 BIC data used with permission of S.W.I.F.T.
 SCRL, database rights reserved, 2014